deepgram/.github/profile/README.md

 # 🚀 Get Started

-If you're ready to get started using Deepgram, head over to the [Deepgram Console](https://console.deepgram.com/signup) to get your free API key and free credits and  start building with our powerful transcription & speech understanding [API](https://developers.deepgram.com/reference/).
+If you're ready to get started using Deepgram, head over to the [Deepgram Console](https://console.deepgram.com/signup) to get your free API key and free credits and start building with our powerful speech, text and understanding [APIs](https://developers.deepgram.com/reference/).